knalin55/CUNI_Wue-WebNLG23_Submission/MTGeneratedData/README.md

-This directory contains training data files translated using NLLB.
+This directory contains training data files translated using NLLB (except for ru).

 The tsv files has the following columns: eid, category, num_triples, triples, en-text, {lang}-text